 - d.
 You are presented with a verification string.
 If the verification string matches the original verification string emailed to you for your new HSM, the HSM has not been tampered, and can be safely deployed.
 If the verification string does not match the original verification string emailed to you for your new HSM, the HSM has been tampered while in STM.
 If the verification strings do not match, contact Thales Group Technical Support immediately. - e.
-Enter proceed to recover from STM (regardless of whether the strings match or not), or enter quit to remain in STM. - If you are initializing a PED-authenticated HSM, have the Luna PED connected and ready (via USB, in Local PED-USB mode).
-If your PED is not in USB mode, see "Changing Modes" on page 1 in the HSM Administration Guide. - 3.
+Enter proceed to recover from STM (regardless of whether the strings match or not), or enter quit to remain in STM. - 2.
+If you are initializing a Multi-factor-authentication (PED-authenticated) HSM, have the Luna PED connected and ready (via USB, in Local PED-USB mode).
+If your PED is not in USB mode, see "Changing Modes" on page 1 in the HSM Administration Guide.
+Alternatively, have a Remote PED instance set up, see "About Remote PED" on page 1. - 3.
 Log into LunaSH as the appliance administrator 'admin'.
 You can use a serial terminal window or SSH connection. - 4.
 Run the hsm init command, specifying a label for your SafeNet Luna Network HSM: